Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/README.md

 ### Required: Subscription, Hardware, Software
 1. An Azure [subscription](https://azure.microsoft.com/en-us/free/)
 2. This tutorial was tested on an Azure Data Science Virtual Machine (DSVM) Windows Server 2016, (VM Size: [DS3_V2](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes), with 4 virtual CPUs and 14-Gb RAM).
-3. Please review documentation on Azure ML Workbench and its related services.
+3. Please review documentation on Azure Machine Learning Workbench and its related services.
-4. Make sure that you have properly installed Azure ML Workbench by the [quick start installation guide](./quick-start-installation.md).
+4. Make sure that you have properly installed Azure Machine Learning Workbench by the [quick start installation guide](./quick-start-installation.md).

 The dataset for this sample is from the UCI ML Repository [[link]](https://archive.ics.uci.edu/ml/datasets/adult).
 It is taken from the 1994 US Census database and contains census and income information for about 50,000 individuals.
 This is structured dataset having numerical and categorical features, and a categorical target for binary classification.